-- · teacher of musicology at a major university - hornist in the New York Philharmonic Orchestra - teachers in various elementary and secondary schools - leading baritone in a prominent Eastern opera company - · cellist in a French orchestra - staff accompanist at a major university - keyboardist and assistant conductor for Broadway production of Lion King - stage director for Metropolitan Opera Company
+- teacher of musicology at a major university - · hornist in the New York Philharmonic Orchestra - teachers in various elementary and secondary schools - · leading baritone in a prominent Eastern opera company - cellist in a French orchestra - staff accompanist at a major university - keyboardist and assistant conductor for Broadway production of Lion King - stage director for Metropolitan Opera Company - · leading contralto with Lyric Opera of Chicago

 MAJOR: Students who wish to major in music, following either the Bachelor of Music or the Bachelor of Arts degree programs, should start work in the department in their Freshman year, following the suggested schedule closely.
 If possible, students should indicate their preference in the application for admission to Hope College.
-Formal application for majoring takes place at the close of the sophomore year.
+Formal application for majoring takes place at the end of the first semester of study.